-In-Network Providers Out-of-Network Providers 20% 50%
+In-Network Providers Out-of-Network Providers Coinsurance 20% 50%

-Out-of-pocket maximum.
+• Out-of-pocket maximum (not shown in the summary table).
 This is the most you pay each calendar year for any deductibles, copays and coinsurance.
 Not all the amounts you have to pay count toward the out-of-pocket maximum.
-See ImportantPlan Information for details.
+No enrolled family member has to pay more than the individual out-of-pocket maximum.
+See Important Plan Information for details.

-In-Network Providers Out-of-Network Providers Individual out-of-pocket maximum \$5,250 None Family out-of-pocket maximum \$10,500 None
+In-Network Providers Out-of-Network Providers Individual out-of-pocket maximum \$4,000 None Family out-of-pocket maximum \$8,000 None

-Prior Authorization.
+• Prior Authorization.
 Some services must be approved in advance before you get them, in order to be covered.
 See Prior Authorization for details about the types of services and time limits.
 Some services have special rules.